Case Construction Equipment: Products

 Case builds and sells skid-steer loaders, used on construction sites.
-Such loaders are small in size and engine powered with lift arms, and fitted with labor-saving tools.
+Such loaders are small in size, engine powered with lift arms, and fitted with labor-saving tools.
 Case skid-steer loaders are manufactured in Wichita, Kansas.

-Case wheel loaders are used in construction and earthmoving, as well as on the farm, especially in dairies and feedlots where it is necessary to move of large amounts of material.
+Case wheel loaders are used in construction and earthmoving, as well as for agriculture such as dairies and feedlots where it is necessary to move large amounts of material.